7 Diseases You Can Get from a Mosquito Bite

 People in the United States traveling to tropical areas of Africa and Central and South America are most at risk for yellow fever, an illness marked by fever, headache, muscle pain, vomiting, and in some cases, jaundice.

 There is a vaccine to prevent the illness, and a single dose delivers protection for life, according to the WHO.
 (Find out which bug bite symptoms you should never ignore.)

 If you are worried about diseases like dengue or Zika, it’s better to book a hotel rather than a rental house or a stay with families.
 “Houses are the environment where transmission happens,” says Aldstadt.
 “You won’t catch it in an air-conditioned hotel.”

-There are few vaccines for mosquito illnesses, so you’re going to want to keep the critters at bay with repellents and mosquito nets, according to the CDC.
+There are few vaccines for mosquito-borne illnesses, so you’re going to want to keep the critters at bay with repellents and mosquito nets, according to the CDC.
 If you’re traveling to an infected area, check ahead to see if there’s an outbreak, and delay your trip if necessary.

 Your surroundings do a lot to keep you safe

 Although climate change could cause mosquito-borne diseases to spread to new corners of the United States (like the Northeast), Aldstadt has some reassuring words.
 “In the U.S., we’re relatively safe from [mosquito-borne illnesses] compared to less developed countries because we have quality buildings, screens on our windows, and air conditioning is ubiquitous,” he says.
 “We are largely protected by our standard of living.”
 But just in case, here are 8 more ways to protect yourself from mosquito bites.